 “A Bitsy game about dinosaurs, fish, and the end of the world.”

-And sure, there may be one little weakness in the metapher: While we might still be able to do something against the climate change, the dinosaurs of course had no options to reduce the comets impact on the planet in any way.
+There is a weakness in the metapher, though: While we might still be able to do something against the climate change, the dinosaurs of course had no options to reduce the comets impact on the planet in any way.
 But nevertheless “Denierosaurs” uses a smart metapher to show off the urgency of the whole issue.
+[PLAY]